RaquelPlaza/angular5-dojo/README.md

 ## Testing

-We will be focusing on Karma tests in this dojo, you can also explore e2e tests after.
-To run tests type
+We will be focussing on Karma tests in this Dojo, you can also explore e2e tests after.
+To run tests type:

 ```
 yarn test